khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Android-Shell-Command-Reference.md

 Depending upon your shell, you may see a different result.

+#Built in Commands

+Every shell has a few built-in commands.
+Some common built-in commands are:

+- echo -- prints text and also current
+- set -- sets shell variables
+- export -- makes shell variables available to command-line programs
+- cd -- change the current directory.
+- pwd -- print name of the current directory.

+#Commands
-To find out what commands you have available to you, use the "ls" command on each of the directories in the PATH variable:
+To find out what commands you have available to you, use the "ls" command on each of the directories in the PATH variable.

+##List of commands

     $ ls /data/local/bin
     /data/local/bin: No such file or directory